locml/novelpy/README.md

 # New update

-Added web support for the project, minor change at the project files
+Added minor change at the project files